scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 which are built on cornerstone Pangeo :cite:`pangeo18` (i.e. a community platform for big data geoscience) packages such as Xarray :cite:`xarray17`, Dask :cite:`dask15`, as well as Jupyter Notebooks.
-Dask compatibility allows the GeoCAT-comp functions to scale from personal laptops to high performance computing (HPC) systems such as NCAR’s Casper, Cheyenne, and upcoming Derecho clusters :cite:`ams22craker`.
+Dask compatibility allows the GeoCAT functions to scale from personal laptops to high performance computing (HPC) systems such as NCAR’s Casper, Cheyenne, and upcoming Derecho clusters :cite:`ams22craker`.
 Additionally, GeoCAT also utilizes Numba, an open source just-in-time (JIT) compiler :cite:`numba`, to translate Python and NumPy code into